+Turn your passion for STEM into a career.
 Traditionally, engineering has been considered a 'male' domain.
-The energy and utilities sector is determined to address this and recruit talented men and women into its industries at every level.
+The energy and utilities sector is determined to address this and encourage more women to choose a career in engineering.

-We want everyone to know that there are opportunities available for school leavers upwards, if you choose the right qualifications.
-To achieve this, the sector is working to promote STEM subjects (Science, Technology, Engineering, Maths), particularly to young women.
-This will:
+We want everyone to know that there are opportunities for women in science for school leavers upwards, if you choose the right qualifications!
+To achieve this, leading companies in the sector are working to promote STEM subjects (Science, Technology, Engineering, Maths), particularly to young women to:

 Help young women to realise their potential